<?xml version="1.0" encoding="utf-8"?>

 Yerba Buena High School (San Jose, Santa Clara County)

-Natomas Pacific Pathways Prep&#039;s middle and high school program was honored with an emeritus award in recognition of its continued excellence in civic engagement.
+Natomas Pacific Pathways Prep&#039;s middle and high school were honored with an emeritus award in recognition of its continued excellence in civic engagement.

 Launched in 2013, the award celebrates schools that make space for high‑quality civic learning and engagement.
 For the first time in several years, the 2026 program asked schools to submit details for how other schools could replicate their top programs.
 A total of 112 programs were submitted by elementary, middle, and high school educators.